dischorde/inheritage/README.md

 <br><br>
 ![](media/profile.png)

- Each map marker reflects an ethnicity and reveals a modal includes all the associated SNP data for each ethnicity.
+ Each map marker reflects an ethnicity and reveals a modal including all the associated SNP data for each ethnicity.

 ![](media/modal.png)

-To fetch the appropriate statistics, we query the database for only the `data_points` belonging to specific `sub_populations` that fall underneath the umbrella of the submitted ethnicities
+To fetch the appropriate statistics, we query the database for only the `data_points` belonging to specific `sub_populations` that fall underneath the umbrella of the submitted ethnicities.

 ```python
 # in models.py